a11yproject/a11yproject.com/src/posts/how-to-accessible-heading-structure.md

 This creates a shadow heading structure for screen readers, different from the actual HTML heading structure.
 As there is no evidence that search engines need a different heading structure for presenting content this can be considered as bad practice.

-Provide a good heading structure for the reader.
+Provide a good heading structure for the reader, and the reader only.

 ### aria-labelledby
 With aria-labelledby it is possible to give a section or other landmark a name by referring to a heading.
 See also: [Getting started with ARIA](https://www.a11yproject.com/posts/2014-05-15-getting-started-aria/#aria-labelledby).